Maxim-Mazurok/google-api-typings-generator/gapi.client.analyticsadmin-v1beta/readme.md

 await gapi.client.analyticsadmin.accountSummaries.list({  });

 /*
 Acknowledges the terms of user data collection for the specified property.
-This acknowledgement must be completed (either in the Google Analytics UI or via this API) before MeasurementProtocolSecret resources may be created.
+This acknowledgement must be completed (either in the Google Analytics UI or through this API) before MeasurementProtocolSecret resources may be created.
 */
 await gapi.client.analyticsadmin.properties.acknowledgeUserDataCollection({ property: "property",  });